willlaws35/Project-Yoda/Read Me You Must.md

 After the first prototype three main developmental factors were to be considered, the stability of the artefact as due to the high density and low footprint size of the model it became prone to falling over, along with bother the reproducibility of the model, and finally improved audio for the purposes of better audio output.

-The first issue which was countered was the audio generation, this was accomplished through the use of an external system to the Arduino called a "DF Player Pro" the device around 2 centimetres squared is capable of storing several hours of mp3 audio and providing communications with the Arduino should the desire in future be to connect and interface the two controllers to script lines and actions for further interactivity.
+The first issue which was encountered was the audio generation, this was accomplished through the use of an external system to the Arduino called a "DF Player Pro" the device around 2 centimetres squared is capable of storing several hours of mp3 audio and providing communications with the Arduino should the desire in future be to connect and interface the two controllers to script lines and actions for further interactivity.

-The second issue I faced was replicating the model, therefore two further prototypes were developed.
+The second issue faced, was replicating the model, therefore two further prototypes were developed.

 ![alt text](https://github.com/willlaws35/Project-Yoda/blob/main/Yoda%20Img/Three%20Yodas.png)
 Each of the three versions utilised the premise of if slightly differing hardware would reduce cost as well as improve the versatility of the designs compatibility with differing parameters, therefore both utilise a slightly modified Arduino board for improved ease of connectivity to the motors, and one of the two utilises a nylon based motor rather than the higher durability (and cost) metal geared motors, as a result no subsequent loss in power or ability to move was experienced, and due to less specialised gearing, the substitution lowers the cost of the project per unit going forwards.